Ways to take action

 - We recommend contacting your local media outlets about your demonstration.
 They are likely to be interested in attending and their coverage can help to spread the word about your campaign.

-Spread the word about your campaign on social media platforms such as Facebook or Twitter.
-Alternatively, you can contact the campaigns team.
-We will help to promote your campaign through our social media accounts.
-We can also offer advice on how to get your campaign in the paper, on the radio or television.
+Spread the word about your campaign on social media platforms such as Facebook, Twitter or Instagram.
+If you’d like advice on how to get your campaign in the paper, on the radio, or on television, just get in touch.

-If a proposal by a public body (e.g. a school or council) threatens to discriminate against a deaf child because of their disability - or does not provide adequate support for the child to achieve to the same level as a hearing child - you may be able to take legal action.
+If a proposal by a public body threatens to discriminate against your deaf child because of their disability – or does not provide adequate support for your child to achieve to the same level as a hearing child – you may be able to take legal action against them.